Novel Planning Workbook: Just Write

 Why did we create a novel workbook?

-The first essential step to creating an impactful book is understanding story structure.
+The first step to creating an impactful book is understanding story structure.
 If you don’t know it, the road to publication is far more challenging than simply taking the time to understand what makes up a story.
 How do you learn that?
 You write—you take tools such as this one and write a book—and you study them.

 What makes our novel workbook different from others?